Contents

 That includes internal resources, external resources, and technology investment.

-It is best to do run an RFI to assess the cost of procurement transformation.
-If it is all internal resources, then the cost might be just additional headcount.
+It is best to run an RFI to assess the cost of procurement transformation.
+If it is all internal resources, the cost might be just an additional headcount.

 Timelines